Motorcycling - Dovizioso takes second win in a row for Ducati

-BARCELONA Italian Andrea Dovizioso beat the Spanish home heroes to win the Grand Prix of Catalunya on Sunday and celebrate back-to-back MotoGP victories for Ducati.
+BARCELONA (Reuters) - Italian Andrea Dovizioso beat the Spanish home heroes to win the Grand Prix of Catalunya on Sunday and celebrate back-to-back MotoGP victories for Ducati.

 His triumph at Barcelona's Circuit de Catalunya, coming a week after a home win at Mugello, left Dovizioso only seven points behind Yamaha's overall leader Maverick Vinales, who finished 10th.